-Baltimore QB Lamar Jackson has accomplished much in his three seasons in the NFL, including league MVP honors.
+QB Lamar Jackson has accomplished much in his four NFL seasons, including league MVP honors.
 But he and the Ravens have enjoyed only limited success against the spread during his time in Baltimore.

-As a starter, Jackson is 23-18 ATS.
+As a starter, Jackson is 28-25 ATS on sports betting apps.
 The numbers include his performances in the postseason.
-Contrast that with Jackson’s 31-10 record outright as a starter, and you see how oddsmakers have overvalued the Ravens – at least in terms of NFL spreads.
+Contrast that with Jackson’s 38-15 record outright as a starter, and you see how oddsmakers have overvalued the Ravens – at least in terms of NFL spreads.

-Using our NFL against the spread system of betting $100 on Jackson ATS each week of his career with the industry standard -110 line per point-spread bet available at most betting sites, those who backed Jackson weekly since his 2018 debut are up $290.70 after three seasons.
-Not enough to fully fund your retirement, but perhaps enough to keep you coming back each week.
+Using our NFL against the spread system of betting $100 on Jackson ATS each week of his career with the industry standard -110 line per point-spread bet available at most betting sites, those who backed Jackson weekly since his 2018 debut are up just $45.20 after three seasons.
+That barely covers lunch for 4 at McDonald’s.

 Lamar Jackson To Win NFL MVP

-The Ravens are +1400 on the Super Bowl betting market, and have held steady at this price since the end of Super Bowl 55.
-Baltimore focused on continuity this offseason, especially on defense.
-The Ravens are stacked and could end up with the stingiest unit in the NFL in terms of points allowed and yards yielded.
+The Ravens are +2000 on the Super Bowl betting market, and have held steady at this price since the end of Super Bowl 56.
+Baltimore focused on building up its defense and secondary this offseason despite being ranked 26th against the run.
+Among the key losses: WRs Hollywood Brown and Sammy Watkins.

 MVP voters have honored Aaron Rodgers for the past two seasons with lopsided victories.
 Jackson is one of about a dozen QBs with an arguable shot at this award, but your wagering budget would be better invested elsewhere.